-S&P, Nasdaq hit record as Powell stays on rate-hike course
+Wall St. rallies as Powell stays on rate-hike course

 “We are seeing some of the more cyclical sectors like energy and materials continuing to move higher on the expectation that the Fed is going to let the economy run a little hot.”

 A dip in the dollar after Powell’s comments helped lift oil and metal prices.
-The energy sector .SPNY jumped 1.27 percent, the most among the 11 S&P sectors.
-The materials sector .SPLRCM gained 1.1 percent.
+The materials sector .SPLRCM jumped 1.33 percent, the most among the 11 S&P sectors, and the energy sector .SPNY gained 1.03 percent.
 [O/R] [MET/L]

-The KBW bank index .BKX rose 0.12 percent, less than the broader S&P financials index’s .SPSY 0.28 percent increase.
+The KBW bank index .BKX rose 0.24 percent, less than the broader S&P financials index’s .SPSY 0.42 percent increase.
+All of the 11 major sectors were higher.

 Economic data also boosted sentiment.
 New orders for key U.S.-made capital goods increased more than expected in July and shipments growth held firm, the Commerce Department said.